chrisvogt/gatsby-theme-chrisvogt/theme/README.md

 # Private Sphere – a GatsbyJS theme

-Private Sphere is a Gatsby theme I built for my personal blog and website, [www.chrisvogt.me](https://www.chrisvogt.me).
-My website and this theme exists so I can publish and share content on my own website, while widgets on the home page showcase my activity across online platforms like GitHub, Goodreads, Instagram, and Spotify.
+Private Sphere is a GatsbyJS theme built for my personal website and blog, [www.chrisvogt.me](https://www.chrisvogt.me).
+Private Sphere was created both to showcase my aggregate social network activity in a single place and to share original content on my own, original platform.
+My intentioan is for Private Sphere to be a content-publishing project enabling me to share:

+- Photography (high-res photos and also Instagram)
+- Video (short- and long-format)
+- Personal metrics and stats (_e.g._, recent favorite music, recent favorite videos, recent favorite read)
+- Professional metrics and stats (_e.g._, open source commits & prs)

 > **Warning:** This theme is a personal hobby project.
 This project is unstable and not ready for use on a live site unless you are feeling adventurous.